Sunday, 21 June 2026

 The Africa diaspora communities use social and cultural activities to grow a Christ-like lifestyle.
 It is a lifestyle grounded in cognizance of the public nature of charity, participation in a life through actions that make God's kingdom experienced on earth.

 The time prior the Uganda Martyrs' Day celebration may have gone like this.
 Word of mouth, a reminder message, planning committee activities, a father making sure the family is ready for the day's event.
 Somewhere a loving mother is showing her child how to tie that shoelace.
 A younger sibling is led by an older one through a pew to where they are to sit during Mass.
 Parents continue supporting a child who is going through the processes preparing her or him to be a Catechumen.
 The Pastor's message alert lights up with a text about a delivery of janitorial products to be made two days before the event.
 The choir goes through Mendel's Alleluia after which they tune the membraphonic instruments to accompany the music.
-8 adolescents who volunteered to serve as Sacristans as well as serve during the Mass are taken through the nine yards of such a calling.
+8 adolescents who volunteered to serve as sacristans as well as serve during the Mass are taken through the nine yards of such a calling.
 Rehearsals for the Gloria which will be said in Latin are taking place.
 The choir has to find time to go through all the Church music from all parts of Africa chosen to be sung during the service.
 A catering team makes sure Jane or Michael who expressed fear of allergenic exposure during a prior survey are catered for.
 The family cars to transport members are well maintained.
-The clothes to wear are in place.
+The clothes to wear are pressed and in place.
 People are drawn in silent contemplation about how to give glory to God every minute through life's activities.
 Over there at the sanctuary the priests who conduct the Holy Mass prayers have their palms clasped as a sign of piety.
 Two young adults in their mid-twenties called in two days back at their places of work and asked for a day-off so that they could attend the event.
 Everyone in this space is taking up roles which become the critical events culminating into showing up for Holy Mass and all post-service events.

 These experiences are a continuation of praise, worship and acknowledging God in our midst.
 These experiences are the actions behind our witness of God's glory shared with each other.
 The good actions are a yearning for God.
 Our small steps as everyday saints bring us fulfilled joy at a personal and community levels.
 This joy comes with responsibility and accountability without doubt.
 To be an everyday saint also means we are called to carry an every minute responsibility and second-by-second obligation.
 They manifest as devotion, charity, dedication, duty, jubilation and living fulfilled lives.
 The heart's intentions manifest publicly in the form of social values, compassion, connectedness and missionaries for Christ.